Azouu/Kajika/README.md

 # Kajika
 Kajika is an open source web application that can be used to visualize networks and charts.
+It is used to visualize Multi-Agents Systems using networks.

 ## Getting started
   ### Prerequisites
 Kajika has the following dependencies :
 * MongoDB 4.0 (NoSQL Database)
-* XAMPP 7.3.6 (Compatibility with Windows, Linux and Mac OS)
+* XAMPP 7.3.6 (Compatibility with Windows, Linux and Mac OS) or any Web Environment with a PHP interpreter.

  ### Installation